Class Geometry

 An interior point is guaranteed to lie in the interior of the Geometry, if it possible to calculate such a point exactly.
 Otherwise, the point may lie on the boundary of the point.

-The interior point of an empty geometry isPOINT EMPTY
+The interior point of an empty geometry isPOINT EMPTY.

 IsEmpty

-Tests whether the set of points covered in this Geometry
+Tests whether the set of points covered in this Geometry is empty.

 A collection containing only empty elements is reported as empty.